Almost contact 5-folds are contact: Introduction

 Let us state the main result.

 \begin{theorem} Let $M$ be a closed oriented $5$--dimensional manifold.
 There exists a contact structure in every homotopy class of almost contact structures. \end{theorem}

 In particular closed oriented almost contact $5$--manifolds are contact.
 It is important to emphasize that using the techniques developed in this article, it is not possible to conclude anything about the number of distinct contact distributions that may occur in a given homotopy class of almost contact distributions.
-The result states that there is at least one.
-From the construction it will be clear that the contact structure contains a PS--structure \cite{Ni,NP} and therefore it is non--fillable.
-The PS--structure is used as a substitute of the overtwisted disk to introduce flexibility as Eliashberg does in the $3$--dimensional case.
+The result states that there is at least one, the article \cite{Pr2} provides examples with more.
+It follows from the construction that the contact structure is PS--overtwisted \cite{Ni,NP} and therefore it is non--fillable.

-\begin{remark} The distributions are supposed to be coorientable along the course of the article.
-Section \ref{sec:non-coorientable} contains the corresponding results for non--coorientable distributions. \end{remark}
+\begin{remark} The data given by an almost contact structure is tantamount to that of a hyperplane subbundle of the tangent bundle endowed with a complex structure \cite{Ge}.
+An almost contact structure will refer to either the reduction of the structure group or to such distribution.
+In the course of the article the distributions are supposed to be coorientable and Section \ref{sec:non-coorientable} contains the corresponding results for non--coorientable distributions. \end{remark}

 The proof of Theorem \ref{main} consists of a constructive argument in which we obtain the contact condition step by step.
 These steps correspond to the sections of the paper as follows:\\